YuliyaMinsk/calc-ajax-oldmethod/README.md

 # calc-ajax-oldmethod
-try to use old method working with ajax
+Try to use methods working with ajax

+Step 1.
+Create simple currency calculator with local json file for RUB and USD

+Step 2.
+Change json file to free API.
+I use API from https://www.cbr-xml-daily.ru/